3akare/simple_shell/README.md

 # Shelly - Simple Shell

-**shelly** is a simple UNIX command language interpreter that reads commnads from either a file or standard input and excutes them.
+**Shelly** is a simple UNIX command language interpreter that reads commands from either a file or standard input and excutes them.

 # Usage